alexanderpeal/alexanderpeal/README.md

 Hey - I'm Alex, a student at Virginia Tech.

-I'm currently building Projexity, a platform for project-based learning in an AI-powered web IDE.
+I helped build Projexity, a platform for project-based learning in an AI-powered web IDE.
 Try it here: https://projexity.dev/

 some of my other projects:
 - Quest: A social media app that brings 'leveling up' to real life